uzulla/dummy-sendmail-for-phper/README.md

 ```
 # in code
-$transport = new Swift_SendmailTransport('/path/to/dummy-sendmail-for-phper/sendmail -d /path/to/some/writable_dir');
+$transport = new Swift_SendmailTransport('/path/to/dummy-sendmail-for-phper/sendmail -d /path/to/some/writable_dir -t');
 ```